 Clusters of single 1" sapphire-blue flowers with violet veins.
 Forms a slightly smaller mound than other geraniums we offer.
 Blooms continuously from late spring through fall, the first big flush of flowers arrives in late May, with a lighter repeat bloom cycle continuing well into autumn.

-Vigor, longevity, hardiness, lo-o-ong flowering period and lush attractive foliage make this North American native useful for borders, edging, rock gardens or as an orchard companion.
+Vigor, longevity, hardiness, lo-o-ong flowering period and lush attractive foliage make this plant useful for borders, edging, rock gardens or as an orchard companion.

 Name confusion may be a big reason why this attractive easy-to-grow genus is not more well known: the popular bedding and indoor plant with big red flowers widely called called geranium is actually Pelargonium.

 Attracts beneficial insects.
 Low-growing spreading groundcover.
 For best results plant in the lightly shaded areas of wild open woodland gardens or in the orchard underneath your ancient apple trees.
 Plant 12-18" apart in average garden soil.
 Z4. (bare-root crowns)

 Click here for a complete list of qualifying items.